Rohit6094/SPP-ML/README.md

-Student Performance Prediction System
+Student Performance Prediction Dashboard

 Overview

-This repository contains a machine learning-based system designed to predict student performance (final grade, G3) using a dataset of student-related features.
-The system employs a Flask web application to provide an interactive dashboard for inputting student details and visualizing predictions from both Random Forest and Linear Regression models, including an ensemble approach.
+Welcome to the Student Performance Prediction Dashboard, an interactive web application designed to predict student final grades (G3) using machine learning models.
+Built with Flask and modern web technologies, this tool offers a seamless experience for analyzing student data and generating real-time performance predictions.

 Features